Lyme disease is a serious infection spread by a bite from a deer tick.

 • A tick embedded in your skin is engorged with blood;

-• A tick has been embedded in your skin for 2-3 days;
+• A tick has been embedded in your skin for more than 36 hours;

 • You find more than one tick embedded in your skin; or

 • A "bull's-eye" rash shows up at the site of a tick bite.